mixonic/rfcs/text/0000-module-unification-namespaces.md

 case we would like to address.
 To do so this RFC suggests a `prelude.hbs` file which is effectively prepended to every template in an app.

-A list of alternatives to `prelude.hbs` highlights the constraints `presude.hbs` intends to satisfy:

-* The addon author can use a post-install generator to re-export their component into the app's package scope, making it act like any other component or helper in the app.
-This is effective but not very upgrade-friendly, as the app and not the addon decide what will be makde global.
-* The addon author can use a broccoli transform to add their re-export to the applications `src/` tree.
-This technique would be better, but is clumsy to implement and makes writing good tempalate tooling impossible.
-* The addon author can write a broccoli transform to alter hbs templates and add appropriate `{{use}}` statements.
-This suffers the same flaws as the previous suggestion.

 #### Detailed design for `prelude.hbs`

 An Ember application can provide a file `src/prelude.hbs`.
 At compile time this